 All members are invited to propose, discuss, affirm and contest contenders’ movements within divisional rankings.
 Weight of argument is considered by the chairs primarily in terms of how much support it garners from the rest of the membership.

-Rankings ‘rules of thumb’ include the following:
+Rankings guidelines include the following:

 - Differentiating between a fighter’s winning streak and current form will be a matter of debate by the Board.

 - In those instances where a fighter announces his intention of competing in a new division, he will be removed from his former division’s rankings only after he competes in the new division and his intention remains.
+If he does not announce his intention and competes in a new division, he is subject to removal from his earlier division’s rankings after eighteen months of inactivity.

 - Contenders active in two or more divisions may be removed from a division’s rankings